Get steady! Combine on and off the mat strategies for better balance with yoga.

 Without focus, we will not be able to balance our bodies.
 No matter how many times we practice tree pose, we won’t grow roots if our mind wanders.
 Emotional turmoil will make it difficult to soar in the eagle pose.
 Our Warrior III pose will become the fallen hero if we can’t keep focused.

-Let’s start with 5 Practical Steps you can take for better balance with yoga on your mat.
+Let’s start with five practical steps you can take for better balance with yoga on your mat.
 Be cautious if you are on medications that may make you feel dizzy or light-headed or have other issues that have you wobbly beyond the usual (ask your yoga therapist or healthcare provider for more guidance).

 - Focus your eyes on one spot.
 Don’t let your eyes blur or wander.

 - Practice an affirmation to help steady your mind such as this one from the Ananda Yoga (TM) tradition: “I am calm, I am poised.” for tree pose.

 - If needed use a wall, sturdy chair, or kitchen counter to help support you to prevent falling.